 AMENDMENT: APPOINTMENT OF A CAMPAIGN TREASURER

-These instructions are for the AMENDMENT: APPOINTMENT OF A CAMPAIGN TREASURER BY A CANDIDATE (Form ACTA).
-Use this form for changing information previously reported on Form CTA and for renewing your choice to report under the modified schedule.
-The information you enter on this form will replace the information from your previous APPOINTMENT OF A CAMPAIGN TREASURER BY A CANDIDATE (Form CTA).
+These instructions are for the AMENDMENT: APPOINTMENT OF A CAMPAIGN TREASURER BY A JUDICIAL CANDIDATE (Form AJCTA).
+Use this form for changing information previously reported on Form JCTA or for renewing your choice to report under the modified schedule.
+The information you enter on this form will replace the information from your previous APPOINTMENT OF A CAMPAIGN TREASURER BY A JUDICIAL CANDIDATE form (JCTA).

 If any of the information required to be reported on your CAMPAIGN TREASURER APPOINTMENT changes, you should file an amendment.
-Use the AMENDMENT form (ACTA) to report the changes.
-Do not use the APPOINTMENT form (CTA).
+Use the AMENDMENT form (AJCTA) to report the changes.
+Do not use the APPOINTMENT form (JCTA).

 You must also use the AMENDMENT form to renew your option to file under the modified schedule.

-Except for your name at the top of the form (and your account number, if you file with the Ethics Commission), enter only the information that is different from what is on your current campaign treasurer appointment.
+Except for your name at the top of the form (and your account number, if you file with the Texas Ethics Commission), enter only the information that is different from what is on your current campaign treasurer appointment.
 Do not repeat information that has not changed.
-The "NEW" boxes emphasize that the information entered on this form should only be information that is different from what was previously reported.
 Any information entered in a space with a "NEW" box will replace the existing information.

 Each numbered item in these instructions corresponds to the same numbered item on the form.

-1. CANDIDATE NAME: Enter your name as it is on your current campaign treasurer appointment.
-Enter your name in the same way on Page 2, Section 13, of this form.
-If you are reporting a name change, enter your new name under Section 4.
+1. JUDICIAL CANDIDATE NAME: Enter your name as it is on your current campaign treasurer appointment.
+Enter your name in the same way on Sections 13 and 15 of this form.
+If you are reporting a name change, , enter your new name under Section 4.

 3. TOTAL PAGES FILED: After you have completed the form, enter the total number of pages of this form and any additional pages.
 A "page" is one side of a two-sided form.
 If you are not using a two-sided form, a "page" is a single sheet.